Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 </p>

 <p>
-The correspondence between a reduced LOD feature in an interior node and the same feature in descendant (children) nodes is based on and firmly established by feature IDs which are a key part of the storage model.  .
-Applications accessing the I3S tree can display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes,  based on the  desired level of detail.</p>
+The correspondence between a reduced LOD feature in an interior node and the same feature in descendant (children) nodes is based on by feature IDs which are a key part of the storage model.
+Applications accessing the I3S tree can display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes,  based on desired quality.</p>

-<p>The main advantage of this mechanism is that clients can focus on the display criterion associated with nodes as a whole in making the decision to switch representations. <code> node-switching </code> is the default Lod Switching model for layer types that implement <code>meshpyramids</code> profile.</p>
+<p>The main advantage of this mechanism is that clients can focus on the display criterion associated with nodes as a whole in making the decision to switch representations. <code> node-switching </code> is the default Lod Switching model for layer types that implement <code>Mesh-pyramids</code> profile.</p>

 <h3><a name="_5_2">Levels of Detail - Generation </a></h3>

-<p>For input data that does not come with pre-authored Levels of Detail, different LoD generation models can be employed.
-For example, 3D Object layers  based on the <code>mesh-pyramid</code> profile may choose to create an LoD pyramid for all features based on generalizing, reducing and fusing the geometries (meshes) for individual features while optionally preserving feature identity.
+<p>Integrated Mesh layer types typically come with pre-authored Levels of Detail.
+For input data that does not come with pre-authored Levels of Detail, different LoD generation models can be employed.
+For example, 3D Object layers based on the <code>Mesh-pyramids</code> profile may choose to create an LoD pyramid for all features based on generalizing, reducing and fusing the geometries (meshes) for individual features while optionally preserving feature identity.
 The same approach can also be used with Integrated Mesh layers based on the <code>mesh-pyramid</code> profile - in this case there are no features and each node contains a generalized version of the mesh covered by its descendents</p>

 <p>
-The first step in the automatic LoD generation process is to build the I3S bounding volume tree based on the spatial distribution of the 3D GIS features.
+The first step in the automatic LoD generation process is to build the I3S bounding volume tree hierarchy based on the spatial distribution of the 3D GIS features.
 Once this has been completed generation of the  reduced lod content for interior nodes can proceed.</p>
 <p>
 As shown in Table 2 below, different models of LoD generation  are applicable to different 3D layers.
 </p>